 (i) there is a delay or diversion to the means of transportation the subject of this contact; (ii) the accommodation in which the Consumer is staying is damaged; the Consumer, hereby agrees to indemnify the Organiser against any claim (including legal costs) made against the Organiser in relation to the occurrence of such incidents.

 It shall be the Consumer’s responsibility to disclose prior to booking to the Organiser any physical or mental condition of a member of his party which may be relevant and no liability shall attach to the Organiser for the provision of an unsuitable holiday for a disabled person where disclosure of the disability has not been made to the Retailer or to the Organiser where the booking has been made directly with the Organiser.
 The Organiser reserves the right to decline to provide a holiday for a disabled person wherein the Organiser’s opinion that holiday would be inconsistent with the special needs of a disabled person. (a) The transport of Motorised Wheelchairs and/or Scooters is subject to any weight or dimension restrictions imposed by the airlines.
 The Organiser must be advised of the Consumer’s intention to take a motorised wheelchair and/or scooter on a flight at the time of booking.
 Carriage is not confirmed until formally accepted by the Organiser.

 3. SPECIAL REQUESTS

 Special requests (e.g. ground floor accommodation, seaview, etc.) shall be communicated by the Consumer in writing to the Organiser or Retailer at the time of making the booking.
-The Organiser shall use reasonable endeavours to fulfil such requests.
-The granting of such requests is the sole responsibility of the property management.
+The Organiser shall use reasonable endeavors to fulfill such requests.
+The granting of such requests is the sole responsibility of property management.
 No liability shall attach to the Organiser for failure to comply with a special request and such requests do not form part of the contract.

 4. PRICE VARIATION